yeyeto2788/ansible-playcluster/docs/hardware.md

 **Notes:**

-- 1 Frame per board (You add an additional frame for the top)
+- 1 Frame per board (You can add an additional frame for the top)
 - 4 PCB Standoff per board
 - 4 Frame Standoff per frame
 - 2 Board Holder per board.